 Can raw grains produce fermentable sugar without use of malted barley or another malted grain?
 Yes they can.
 While malt greatly facilitates the process, unmalted barley, or rye, can produce a fermentable mash.

-See Edward Skeates White, a 19th century authority on malts and malting, here, at 46-47 (The Maltster’s Guide, 1860).
+See the discussion by Edward Skeates White, a nineteenth century authority on malts and malting, here, pp. 46-47 (The Maltster’s Guide, 1860).

 Numerous books are in agreement, see e.g., Brewing With Raw Grain: A Practical Guide (1883) by Thomas Lovibond, a well-known brewing scientist of the same era.
 In his table at p.
 73 he states he made a mash from 100% raw barley (“barley 100”).
 He gives the respective yields of this barley 100 as against various mashes that combine malted and unmalted grain.
 It is no surprise that the 100% unmalted version gives the lowest yield, but a wort is still produced and hence alcohol can be made.